jonnyabrams/twitstagram/README.md

 * Cors for sending cross-origin requests
 * Multer for uploading media to the server

+---

+## Instructions for use

+1. Clone this repository
+2. cd into its directory
+3. cd into the server folder
+4. Run `npm run dev` in the terminal to run the server and client concurrently
+5. Visit [http://localhost:3000](http://localhost:3000) in your browser
+6. Get Tweetstagramming

+---

 ## My approach

 Whereas usually I start with the backend, on this occasion I designed the frontend first (using dummy data for users and posts) before connecting the two.

 I used Redux for state management as I was keen to learn more about it, but I could probably have used the React Context API (or even Redux Toolkit) instead.

+---

 ## Improvements I would like to make